oliviergimenez/IPMworkshop/to-do-list.md

-- Add a slide Summary and/or Take-home messages
 - Prepare a slide or two on waic for cjs then anova, with sim and dipper
 - Shall I use tablet/stylet?
 - A few words to tell how we met back in Montpellier > 15 years ago Marc, Michael and I; Roger/Jean-Do in common, we're like cousin; introduce Maud
 - Tell how many neff we need for convergence

+- ~~Transition between successive wintering sites can be viewed as involving two distinct processes: S : survival followed by Y : movement conditional on survival~~
+- ~~Add a slide Summary and/or Take-home messages~~
+- ~~Rajouter un example 0 pour montrer que CJS est un cas particulier de multistate; CJS is a multistate model with 2 states.
+Present CJS as a particular case of the multistate, as in https://github.com/oliviergimenez/multievent_jags_R~~
 - ~~Insérer définition de dcat(); Illustrate what dcat does; Categorical is a special case of the multinomial distribution with n = 1; The argument of the dcat distribution is a vector of probabilities for each category.~~
 - ~~Where in the book about generalized logic and dirichlet?~~
 - ~~Add a few memes and animated gifs~~